Control 1.7: SharePoint Advanced Management Readiness for Copilot

 | Site Lifecycle Management | Automate inactive site detection, owner notification, and archival to remove stale content from Copilot's grounding scope | Included with SAM |

-| Block Download Policy | Prevent file downloads from specific sites, which also restricts Copilot's ability to process content from those sites | Included with SAM |
+| Block Download Policy | Prevent file downloads from specific sites.
+Note: this restricts client-side downloads but does not restrict Copilot's server-side content access — use RCD or RAC to control Copilot access. | Included with SAM |

 | Conditional Access for SharePoint Sites | Apply site-level conditional access policies that restrict Copilot access in specific contexts | Included with SAM |